Ultra-Seven/newStream/src/chrome/README.md

 # Your Task:

+Read all of the instructions first!

+You will implement a mouse predictor.
+A predictor, at a high level, takes as input a value t that represents the number of milliseconds into the future, and returns a distribution of the mouse positions and actions at that time.
+We have implemented a somewhat smart mouse predictor in [predict.js](./predict.js), take a look at it.
+You will endeaver to implement something that out performs it.
+To do so, there are two phases for this assignment.

+1. **What does BETTER mean?**
+  * Propose and implement a metric for evaluating the accuracy of your predictions and implement in [predict.js:Evaluator](./predict.js).
+  * You can assume the predictor returns a [Distribution](../prototype/js/dist.js) object that implements `getTopK()` and `getAllAbove()`.
+1. **Actually Predict**
-1. Fill in [predict.js:Predictor](./predict.js) and implement a javascript mouse prediction function, which, the following information, predicts the mouse location and action deltaTime milliseconds in the future:
+  * Fill in [predict.js:Predictor](./predict.js) and implement a javascript mouse prediction function, which, given the following information, returns a [mouse distribution](../prototype/js/dist.js) that adheres to the MouseDistribution signature.
+  * Inputs:
     * list of boxes representing the "interactable" elements on the page (in the same format as above),
     * a partial mouse trace, and
     * deltaTime
-1. Propose a metric for evaluating the accuracy of your predictions and implement in [predict.js:Evaluator](./predict.js)
+  * Output
+    * A distribution object over mouse [x, y, action] arrays.
+This means that the Distribution object maps [x, y, action] arrys to a probability.
+This may be expensive since there are lots of pixels, so you don't need to _implement_ it like this.
+For instance, you might instead store probabilites for x, y ranges, or only store the single [x, y, action] with probability 100 and everything else has probability 0.
+    * Implement `getTopK()` and `getAllAbove()`  for the distribution.
+You can call these functions for your evaluation.

-1. List any visualization URLs that would be good final prediction test cases later in the semester
+List any visualization URLs that would be good final prediction test cases later in the semester